lbarchive/b.py/README.md

 Work (post) flow
 ----------------

-In this section, I will explain how you can use *b.py* to post.
-We will assume you are in where you store your blog post markup files, say, `/home/user/posts` and the markup language is reStructuredText.

-* Create and write a new post `my-new-post.rst`

-    * You can also add `title` and `labels` header, header will be explained in later section.

-* Post it by `b.py post my-new-post.rst`

-That should be it, your new post should be published.
-Load the `my-new-post.rst` again, you should notice that there is something being added at top of the file.
+You should have comleted the steps in *Installation* section, that is having `/home/me/posts/bpy.rc` and `/home/me/posts/b.dat`.

+    # create the post
+    $ cd /home/me/posts
+    $ echo << EOF > my-first-post.rst
+    .. !b
+       title: my first post
+       labels: blogging

+    This is my **first post**.
+    EOF

+    # post it on Blogger
+    $ b.py post my-new-post.rst

+Once the post is posted successfully, *b.py* will update the header, adding blog ID, post ID, post URL, and some others.
 You can edit and run `b.py post my-new-post.rst` again to update the post.

 Header
 ------

 A header is used to specify the meta-data of a post, such as title or labels, it is also used to store information which is needed to update a post later on, such as `id`.

-In reStructuredText, different markup has different style of header, a header look like
+In reStructuredText (different markup has different style of header), a header look like

     .. !b
        kind: post